- Video length: 1:50

 - Confirm that the Civil Defence Centres layer is selected in the Contents pane.

 - In the Label Class pane, click the Position tab in the top row of tabs if necessary.
-Click the Position tab underneath it and expand Placement.
+Click the Position tab under it and expand Placement.

 If the Label Class pane is not open, right-click the Civil Defence Centres layer in the Contents pane and click Labeling Properties .

 - Change the placement from Best position to Bottom of point.

 The label is placed under the feature.

-- Change the placement from Bottom of point back to Best position.
+- Change the placement back to Best position.

 The Best position placement usually puts the label above and slightly to the right of the point.
 It uses other positions as needed to avoid conflicts with other labels or features.